Projection Theorems and Estimating Equations for Power-Law Models

 The Projection theorem and the Pythagorean property of the more general class of Bregman divergences were established by Csisz\'ar and Mat\'u\v{s} \cite{CsiszarM12J} using tools from convex analysis.
-The density power divergences $B_\alpha$ is a subclass of the Bregman divergences.
+The density power divergence $B_\alpha$ is a subclass of the Bregman divergences.
 However, it is not easy to extract the results for the $B_\alpha$-divergence from \cite{CsiszarM12J}.
+Ohara and Wada \cite{OharaW10J} also studied this by considering a specific form of the associated parametric family.
 In this section we derive the projection results for the $B_\alpha$-divergence in the discrete case using some elementary tools.
 We must point out that the geometry of $B_\alpha$-divergence is quite a natural extension of that of $I$-divergence.
 Let $\mathbb{S}$ be a finite alphabet set and $\mathcal{P} := \mathcal{P}(\mathbb{S})$ be the space of all probability distributions on $\mathbb{S}$.
 Then for any $p,q\in \mathcal{P}$, from (\ref{1defn:B_alpha_divergence}), the $B_\alpha$-divergence in the discrete case can be written as

 Let us also recall the definitions of reverse and forward projections given in (\ref{1eqn:reverse_projection}) and (\ref{1eqn:forward_projection}).
 For $p\in \mathcal{P}$, we shall denote the support of $p$ as $\text{Supp}(p)$.
 For $\mathbb{C}\subset \mathcal{P}$, $\text{Supp}(\mathbb{C})$ is defined as the union of support of members of $\mathbb{C}$.